TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part3.md

 Moving on, we need to fix that, so we use Router to map the empty path element "" to this service, and add the .orNotFound to give us 404 for an unmatched string.

 The final section creates the BlazeServer.
-The difference is that it needs an AppEnivornment (i.e. with Authenticator) instead of the default ZIO environment.
-I've split this part into 2 for clarity - first creating server1 which requires AppEnvironment, then using the ZIO .provideSome to give it the Authenticator service
+And it needs our authentication environment - so we provide the custom layer **friendly** from our Authenticator

 ## Testing